CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ## Writing your dissertation

+There is more information on the [Writing Your Dissertation page](/writing_your_dissertation/)

 * **Is there anywhere I can get help with the writing?**: The [University Study Skills team](https://www.bristol.ac.uk/students/your-studies/study-support/study-skills/) have a lot of support for writing, including workshops and bookable tutorials and dropins where someone can look at your writing and give you feedback and advice.
 That website also has resources on all kinds of topics like academic reading and writing, planning your work and using feedback.
 You can also book sessions with [University Writing Fellows](https://www.bristol.ac.uk/bristol-futures/royal-literary-fellows/) who can give you advice on writing and feedback on your draft.
 There will also be two writing workshops in TB2 run bu the Centre for Academic Language and Development specifically about the Computer Science dissertations.
 * **How many pages of our dissertation we are allowed to give our supervisor for feedback?**: It's usually 2-3 pages, but talk to your supervisor.
 Remember to give them time to read and reply - it's best to agree in advance when you will send them drafts for feedback.
 * **Does the page count of 50 pages include figures?
 I have a lot of data visualisations which are required to be in the main body but increases the page count as a result.**:  Figures in the main body of the dissertation are included in the page count, but you can also include more in the Appendices, which are not included in the page count.
 Talk to your supervisor about what's best for your project.
+* **Can I use AI/Large Language Models/Translation software?**: Please make sure you read and understand all the linked information on the [Academic Integrity and Plagiarism page](/academic_integrity/).

 ## Referencing